The baby name Ingridmarries Scandinavian cool with Old Hollywood glam, and plenty of strength, too.

 So popular was the film that ABC’s Once Upon a Time incorporated it into the series’ fourth season.
 But this time, they gave us the sisters – Anna and Elsa – as well as their wicked aunt, the Snow Queen – also known as Ingrid.

-I can’t tell if the Snow Queen had taken the name previously.
 Hans Christian Andersen was born in Denmark, meaning the name would have been familiar.
-My best guess is that Once Upon a Time invented this iteration of the character, and her name, too.
-Still, Disney has a way of making names stick, so I wouldn’t be surprised if future tellings of the story used this name for the frosty fairy tale queen, too.
+Still, it appears that Once Upon a Time invented this iteration of the character, and her name, too.

-And then we come to Hollywood royalty: Ingrid Bergman.
+There’s also Hollywood royalty: actress Ingrid Bergman.

-Born in Sweden in 1915, her name was inspired by the first princess we mentioned.
-The Oscar, Emmy, and Tony-award winning actor is best remembered as Ilsa Lund in 1942’s enduring Casablanca.
 But with a career spanning four decades, she played many an unforgettable part, including the title role in Joan of Arc and Sister Mary Benedict in The Bells of St. Mary’s.

 It seems like a few American girls may have been named after the Swedish princess, just like Bergman.
-The name peeked into the US Top 1000 a few times, charting in 1913, 1916, 1929, and 1935, the year the princess married Crown Prince Frederick of Denmark.
+The name dipped into the US Top 1000 a few times, charting in 1913, 1916, 1929, and 1935, the year the princess married Crown Prince Frederick of Denmark.

 But it took Hollywood to make this name a mainstream favorite.